There is a myth that the 1950’s were a simpler time.

 There are five stories and a novella in HARRY DANCED DIVINELY.
 The neighbors reappear from story to story, just like they do in any neighborhood.
 After you settle in on Giffort Street, you won’t want to leave!

-Harry Danced Divinely is available in paperback at Barnes & Noble.
+Click on a button below for Harry Danced Divinely in an ereader edition.
+It is available in paperback at Barnes & Noble and other book stores.